Ridge Park Charter Academy serves 530 students in grades Kindergarten-8.

 Students by Grade

-The diversity score of Ridge Park Charter Academy is 0.58, which is more than the diversity score at state average of 0.52.
+The diversity score of Ridge Park Charter Academy is 0.54, which is less than the diversity score at state average of 0.55.
 The school's diversity has stayed relatively flat over five school years.

 State Level (MI)